Trouble T Roy

 Troy Dixon (October 19, 1967 – July 15, 1990), better known as Trouble T Roy, was a hip-hop dancer with the group Heavy D and the Boyz from 1987 until his death in 1990.

 Death

-On July 14, 1990, while on tour in Indianapolis, Dixon and others were horseplaying after a performance and walking on a raised exit ramp outside Market Square Arena.
+On July 14, 1990, while on tour in Indianapolis, Dixon and others were playing around after a performance and walking on a raised exit ramp outside Market Square Arena.
 During the commotion, someone pushed a trash barrel down the ramp.
 Dixon got on the ledge to avoid the barrel, however he lost his balance and fell from a height of approximately two stories.
 He was rushed to a hospital, but died the next day of injuries he had suffered, at age 22.
 His death was ruled an accident.

 Legacy

 Heavy D and the Boyz dedicated their next album, Peaceful Journey, to his memory in 1991.

 Pete Rock & CL Smooth dedicated their song "They Reminisce Over You (T.R.O.Y.)" to him in 1992.
 Pete Rock discussed the song's genesis in a 2007 interview with The Village Voice:

 I had a friend of mine that passed away, and it was a shock to the community.
 I was kind of depressed when I made it.
 And to this day, I can't believe I made it through, the way I was feeling.
 I guess it was for my boy.
 When I found the record by Tom Scott, basically I just heard something incredible that touched me and made me cry.
 It had such a beautiful bassline, and I started with that first.
 I found some other sounds and then heard some sax in there and used that.
 Next thing you know, I have a beautiful beat made.
 When I mixed the song down, I had Charlie Brown from Leaders of the New School in the session with me, and we all just started crying."